-Not yet.
-At this stage the functionality for comments and debate within the site is not enabled.
-However, you are able to share artefacts via email or social media to facilitate discussion and to provide your opinion.
+At this stage, the functionality for comments and debate within the site is limited.
+However, you are able to share artefacts via email or social media to facilitate discussion and to share your opinion.

 Are there any social media sites directly associated with The Forge?

 Not at this stage but please share content from The Forge on your preferred social media platforms and follow ADC’s professional discussion through @WarInTheFuture.

 Why are there QR Codes on The Forge?